-- [1] The Complainant requested that the market lease and equity information included in the Respondent's disclosure document (i.e. page 11-13 of Exhibit R1), be removed from the hearing process; because the Respondent refused to disclose the information when requested to provide same under sections 299 and 300 of the Act. - [2] The Complainant argued that the Respondent's market lease and equity information must be excluded from the evidence to be heard by the Board in compliance with MRAC Section 9(4). - [3] The MRAC Section 9(4) regulation states as follows; "A composite assessment review board must not hear any evidence from a municipality that was requested by a complainant under section 299 or 300 of the Act but was not provided to the complainant". - (4) The Complainant requested the market lease and equity information for retail Junior Big Box (CRU 14,001 40,000sf.), under the Act Sections 299 and 300 from the City of Calgary Assessment Business Unit (ABU), in a letter received March 30, 2012 (pages 15-21 of Exhibit C1), The letter asked for information with respect to the market leases used to establish the 2012 typical assessed rental rate for Junior Big Box (CRU 14,001 50,000sf.), including the subject property.
+- [1] The Complainant requested that the market lease information included in the Respondent's disclosure document (i.e. page 18 of Exhibit R1), be removed from the hearing process; because the Respondent refused to disclose the information when requested to provide same under sections 299 and 300 of the Act. - [2] The Complainant argued that the Respondent's market lease information must be excluded from the evidence to be heard by the Board in compliance with MRAC Section 9(4). - [3] The MRAC Section 9(4) regulation states as follows; "A composite assessment review board must not hear any evidence from a municipality that was requested by a complainant under section 299 or 300 of the Act but was not provided to the complainant". - (4) The Complainant requested the market lease and equity information for CRU 6,001 14,000sf.), under the Act Sections 299 and 300 from the City of Calgary Assessment Business Unit (ABU), in a letter received March 30, 2012 (pages 15-20 of Exhibit C1), The letter asked for information with respect to the market leases used to establish the 2012 typical assessed rental rate for CRU 6,001 14,000sf. retail space, including the subject property. - (5) On April 13, 2012 the ABU responded that, "There is no obligation under Section 299 to provide all the sales in a valuation model, all the leases in a valuation model, capitalization rate studies, vacancy rate studies or any of the other studies that you reference in your letter.
+In fact the provision of much of the information you are requesting would breach the confidentiality of various sources of information, and is therefore prohibited by law."[emphasis added].(pages 22-26 of Exhibit C1).

-- (5) On April 13, 2012 the ABU responded that, "There is no obligation under Section 299 to provide all the sales in a valuation model, all the leases in a valuation model, capitalization rate studies, vacancy rate studies or any of the other studies that you reference in your letter.
-In fact the provision of much of the information you are requesting would breach the confidentiality of various sources of information, and is therefore prohibited by law."[emphasis added].(pages 22-26 of Exhibit C1). - (6) The Complainant subsequently filed a non-compliance complaint to the Minister of Municipal Affairs under Section 27.6 of the Matters Relating to Assessment and Taxation Regulation (MRAT). - (7) The Respondent argued that because the alleged non-compliance complaint is before the Minister of Municipal Affairs for resolution, the Board has no jurisdiction to consider the matter under section 9(4) of MRAC. - (a) Issue: Does the Board have the Jurisdiction to Decide the Preliminary Matter?
+- (6) The Complainant subsequently filed a non-compliance complaint to the Minister of Municipal Affairs under Section 27.6 of the Matters Relating to Assessment and Taxation Regulation (MRAT). - (7) The Respondent argued that because the alleged non-compliance complaint is before the Minister of Municipal Affairs for resolution, the Board has no jurisdiction to consider the matter under section 9(4) of MRAC.

+(a) Issue: Does the Board have the Jurisdiction to Decide the Preliminary Matter?